 With the end of the transition period, the importance of the New Computerized Transit System (NCTS) in goods traffic with the UK has increased dramatically.
 For those with the appropriate authorisations, NCTS makes it possible to move uncleared goods to Ireland or to inland customs offices or customs warehouses, for example, thereby bypassing the expected congestion at the border customs offices.

 Do you need more information?

-For general information about NCTS, read our glossary entry: NCTS New Computerised Transit System and Can I use transit procedures (NCTS) in the AEB software and what does it cost?
+For general information about NCTS, read our glossary entry: NCTS New Computerised Transit System.

 In the following articles, you will find more information regarding the Common Transit Convention and the movement of goods using the transit procedure: